navapatn/navapat.github.io/_pages/about.md

 My reseach interest questions mainly include:

-- How to build human intelligence structure to improve machine learning or language model.
+- Knowledge graph: How to build human intelligence structure to improve machine learning or language model.
 - How to reduce false information, hallucination, bias in language model.
+- Application of knowledge graph to language models i.e. Question-answering, Commonsense-reasoning, etc.